Suttori/IntelliStartJavaProject/README.md

 # StartJavaProject
 Create a marketplace application with the help of Java language

-● System from the start has 3 products that can be sold.
 Each product contains:
 1. Id
 2. Name
 3. Price
-● System from the start has 3 users that can buy products.
 Each user has:
 1. Id
 2. First name
 3. Last name